-Known for their prehistoric Indian earthworks, Mounds State Park is home to ten unique mounds.
+Known for its prehistoric Indian earthworks, Mounds State Park is home to ten unique mounds.
 It is believed that the Adena-Hopewell people constructed these back in 160 B.C. with the largest being the Great Mound.
 Beautiful hiking trails make their way through the shady forest to all the earthworks.
-Be sure to stop in their top-notch Nature Center and Children’s Sensory Garden if you have kids in tow.
-Camping is available at Mounds State Park in additional to picnic shelters.

 Good’s Candy Shop

 One sweet spot that shouldn’t be missed is a visit to Good’s Candy Shop located in Anderson, Indiana.
 This locally owned family business is serving up decadent confections, homemade ice cream, and an array of goodies.

 Call ahead to set up a tour of the candy factory to see what makes Good’s stand out from the competition.
 There is a nominal fee for tours.
 However, visitors are welcome to walk-in and do a self-guided tour during business hours.

 The factory was closed during my visit, however, I had the opportunity to sample their famous icecream and browse the candy shop.
 My recommendation is to take home an assortment of candies and grab one of their many intriguing snack mixes.

 A second recommendation is to immediately hide all the candy that you purchased in a secret spot that only you know about for safekeeping.

 During our travels, we try to abide by the rule to avoid chain restaurants when possible to support local establishments.
 We found a gem in Bobbers Cafe.
 Bobber’s Cafe is located within the Bait and Tackle at Shadyside Park.